XinHong2021/a2-template/README.md

 Your submission has four parts:
 1. a submission registration form with **Deadline:** Thursday 11th April, 2024 @ 18:00 (Mid of Week 6);
 2. domain and problem files submitted through GitHub tag (as in assignment 1) with **Deadline:** Thursday 11th April, 2024 @ 18:00 (Mid of Week 6);
+> **IMPORTANT**
+> Please be aware that the sample solution will be provided after the code deadline.
+You should use it to help evaluation your assignment.
 3. a PDF file submission on Canvas--> Assignments --> Assignment 2 with **Deadline:** Monday 15th April, 2024 @ 18:00 (start of Week 7)
 4. a submission certification form with **Deadline:** Monday 15th April, 2024 @ 18:00 (start of Week 7)